Football: Body from wreckage of Sala's plane arrives in Britain

 It was then stretchered into a silver van, with Dorset Police confirming it had "left the boat and left the port", before being taken to a nearby mortuary for identification and a post-mortem.

-"This morning ... the body was brought to Portland Port, Dorset, as this is the nearest part of the British mainland to where the plane was located," said the police statement.

-"While formal identification is yet to take place, the families of Emiliano Sala and David Ibbotson have been updated."
+"While formal identification is yet to take place, the families of Emiliano Sala and David Ibbotson have been updated," said police.

 ACCIDENT REPORT EXPECTED

-The AAIB, who took over the operation, had on Monday confirmed that an unidentified body had been found at the site.
+The AAIB had on Monday confirmed that an unidentified body had been found at the site.

 "The operation was carried out in as dignified a way as possible."